lukedeo/AGILEPack/README.md

 ```
 git clone https://github.com/lukedeo/AGILEPack.git
 ```
 and is relatively basic to install.
-A standard installation can run with
+I *highly* recommend building my slight hack of the `yaml-cpp` library, since I use `std::unique_ptr<T>` and `std::move` functionality, which definitely ain't a bad thang.
+There's also a stripped `boost` mod shipped with this, since `yaml-cpp` uses it.
+A standard installation *including* `yaml-cpp` can built with

 ```
 make
 ```
-whick builds a local `yaml-cpp` library called `libYAMLCPP_INTERNAL.so`, which is then linked to the AGILEPack excecutable.
+which builds a local `yaml-cpp` library called `libYAMLCPP_INTERNAL.so`, which is then linked to the AGILEPack excecutable.

 If you know **for sure** that `yaml-cpp` has been installed in a standard linker search path such as `/usr/lib` or `/usr/local/lib` (or you've hacked it into the linker search), then you can install just the AGILEPack software linking to your pre-existing library using